What Is a Skin Graft?

 Compromised Skin Grafts

-Although skin graft healing has a high success rate, some grafts may become compromised if they don’t receive enough oxygen and blood flow.
+Although skin graft healing has a high success rate with proper aftercare, some grafts may become compromised if they don’t receive enough oxygen and blood flow.
 These insufficiencies are caused by a number of factors including tissue damage from radiation, diabetic complications, or infections.
 Skin grafts may also be compromised due to the formation of a hematoma or seroma near the graft.

 Without rapid treatment, an unhealthy skin graft will ultimately die and need to be replaced.